 Please bring a couple of pillows to support your head and neck so you can see your abdomen when massaging it, and a small towel to tuck into your clothing so you don’t get oil on them.
 Please can you also bring some oil for the massage.

 Anyone who has a scar on their abdomen will benefit from this course.
 If you are a recent or years after birth mother, or a woman who has experienced an abdominal hysterectomy, then this course is for you – or in fact anyone who has scarring on their abdomen.
 (Please note: mums should be at least 8 weeks postnatal with a healed scar to attend the workshop).
 There should be no open areas, scabs, oozing or bleeding from your wound.
 We allow for small numbers per workshop to give adequate focus to each individual.
 If you are bringing your baby, please ensure that he or she is safe in a bumbo, car seat or bouncer during the course.

 The picture shows work I had done over 3 months to release stuck connective tissue above a scar and softening and releasing the scar beneath it.
+Top left picture is the first session, bottom right is the latest session.
 The appearance has improved but more importantly, Alicia does not experience pain anymore.
 Alicia’s testimonial:

 “Having had three C-sections in 5 years, I had been left a pouch where my scar lay, and also a ‘ledge’ a few inches above my scar.
 It was noticeable through clothing and I was getting more and more self conscious of it.
 After a bit of googling I found that it was quite possible myofascial massage I needed to help break down scar tissue.
 I found that this was something Nina offered and having already met her, didn’t hesitate to book an appointment.